tmhglnd/mercury/README.md

 ## Build Application

 The Cycling'74 Coding environment is needed to build the application from the `mercury_ide_v.x.x.maxproj` file.
+Open the `.maxproj` file and select `Build Collective/Application` from the `Settings` menu on the bottom of the project window.

 <!-- ## Bundled Dependencies -->